-Keeping a tab on emotions is not easy.
+Keeping a tab on emotions is not an easy task.
 They can run wild at a moment’s notice.
 Anger, frustration, and worry are perhaps the worst to tackle, and it’s often in hindsight that you’ll wallow in regret.

 Take anger, for instance.
-Whether it’s bad customer service, an ill-mannered work colleague, or a slowed internet connection, emotions could escalate from displeasure to outrage within seconds.
+Whether it’s bad customer service, a difficult colleague, or a slow internet connection, emotions could escalate from displeasure to outrage within seconds.

 Here are some stats to put things in perspective.

 Heightened emotions can cloud your mind.
-It can affect your ability to think straight, separate right from wrong and fact from fiction, and make objective decisions.
+It can affect your ability to think straight, make objective decisions, and separate right from wrong and fact from fiction.
 This is when you’re most likely to make mistakes.

 And mistakes are sometimes irreversible and costly.
 Often, the cost is a severed relationship, a lost opportunity, or even impaired mental and physical health.
 So the importance of keeping your emotions in check doesn’t need much explanation.

-But going into a Zen state is not something everyone can do on the spot.
+But not everyone can go into a Zen state in an instant.
 It takes years of practice to master.
 So, until then, you need a few practical techniques to get hold of your emotions during those intense moments when all rationality evades you.

 1. Conscious deep breathing

-Create an instant shift in your mental and physical states.
+Create an instant shift in your mental and physical state.